Tips on Reporting Bugs

 Find the minimal test case, if possible

 The easiest thing to do when you find a bug is to stop what you're doing, ZIP up all of your files, and send them all along with the bug.
-However, it's a big help to us if you can narrow things down a little further before sending us all of that information.
+However, it's a big help to us if you can narrow things down a little bit first.

-It's not always easy to figure out exactly what that triggering condition is, but sometimes it's fairly obvious.
-For example, if you compile your code one minute, then you make a small change and compile again, and TADS crashes the second time, there's a good chance that something about that small change is the trigger.
+The key is to figure out the specific thing in your game that's triggering the bug, and send us a small example with just that one specific thing.
+Sometimes it's easy to identify a specific trigger, sometimes it's not.
+For example, if your code starts off compiling fine, but it stops compiling after you make one small change, that small change you just made is probably the trigger.
 Or, if TADS gives you an error message that seems wrong, the problem is probably at or near the line of code flagged in the error message.

 The more you can isolate a bug in this manner, the easier it will be for us to fix it.
 Now, the trade-off is obviously that you'll end up spending more time researching the bug, and we certainly don't intend for you to spend hours at this.
 If it's not fairly obvious how to narrow down the bug, just send us the full-game test case.